telepresenceio/telepresence/docs/reference/client.md

 ---
+title: Client reference
-description: "CLI options for Telepresence to intercept traffic from your Kubernetes cluster to code running on your laptop."
+description: CLI options for Telepresence to intercept traffic from your Kubernetes cluster to code running on your laptop.
+hide_table_of_contents: true
 ---

 # Client reference